pcfantasy/MoreEffectiveTransfer/README.md

 This whole situation cannot be easily prevented, and would rather require a complete redesign of the offer matchmaking system, with a "global optimization" approach (instead of the current "line-by-line, from high to low priority" approach).

 TLDR: you notice in your city that garbage trucks go from A to B, and from B to A, and you think this mod is not doing its' job.
-C'est la vie - this mod usually reduces these situations a lot, but cannot fully prevent them.
+This mod usually reduces these situations, but cannot fully prevent them.
 <br /><br />